robzed/ukmarsey/README.md

 # Getting Started

 Loads into Arduino via serial lead from the Arduino IDE.
-You can issue commands to get it to do things.
+You can issue commands to get the robot to do things.

+As well as directly commanding the robot over the serial port, it's designed to be controlled from a host CPU which can be anything but we've been using it with the Raspberry Pi.

-# Summary of Interpereter
+# Summary of Interpreter Usage

-NOTICE: This reflects version 1.1 of the interpreter.
+NOTICE: This document reflects version 1.1 of the interpreter.

 ## Serial Connection and Command Entry